 Before I get to the photos I'd like to make a suggestion; if you are visiting Venice then do yourself a favor by wandering off the well worn main thoroughfares.
 Get lost in the maze of alleys and follow those little canals.
 I can promise you discoveries you'll not forget and memories to last a lifetime.

 Crumbling houses seem to be sinking into the canal as you watch.
-Crumbling they may be but sometimes these houses are amongst the most picturesque sights in Venice.
+Crumbling they may be, but sometimes these houses are among the most picturesque sights in Venice.
 They seem to capture the very essence of the city.

-Walk from the train station towards the Rialto Bridge and you are swept along in a tide of humanity.
-Suddenly, on your left as you cross a small bridge, you'll spot a sign in Hebrew pointing the way to the Sinagoghe ( Synagogue in English), which is located in the Venice Ghetto.
-Follow the signs and soon you are a world away from the Venice most tourists see.
+Walk from the train station towards the Rialto Bridge, and you are swept along in a tide of humanity.
+Suddenly, on your left as you cross a small bridge, you'll spot a sign in Hebrew pointing the way to the Sinagoga (synagogue in English), which is located in the Venice Ghetto.
+Follow the signs, and soon you are a world away from the Venice most tourists see.
 You can find out more about this wonderful corner of Venice here.

-Everybody knows about Burano and Murano but there's another island, just a bridge away from Venice, that nobody ever visits.
-This photo was taken in July and, apart from a few locals, there was not a single tourist.
+Everybody knows about Burano and Murano, but there's another secret little island, just a bridge away from Venice, that nobody ever visits.
+This photo was taken in July, and, apart from a few locals, there was not a single tourist.

-The Trattoria Vedova in Cannaregio, which I include in my Venice and Veneto restaurant guide.
-They offer really great local dishes and fresh seafood at prices which are amazing for Venice.
-Their meatballs are legendary too - reputed to be the best in Venice.
-They are good but my mother's meatballs are better.
+The Trattoria Vedova in Cannaregio, which I include in my Venice and Veneto restaurant guide, they offer really great local dishes and fresh seafood at prices that are amazing for Venice.
+Their meatballs are legendary too, reputed to be the best in Venice.
+I have to admit that they are good... but my mother's meatballs are better.